tdonaworth/jwt-security/docs/BestPractices.md

     3. [Browser In-Memory](#browser-in-memory) - Sure, if you don't need to maintain auth on refresh.
     4. [Cookies](#cookies) - Secure, if implemented correctly.
 Requires CSRF checks.
     5. [Web Worker](#web-worker) - Secure, but non-persistent storage may limit this option.
-    6. [BFF - Backend for Frontend](#bff---backend-for-frontend) - Effectively a backend proxy that handles all the token storage and exchange on behalf of the frontend; keeping any sensitive tokens out of the backend.
+    6. [BFF - Backend for Frontend](#bff---backend-for-frontend) - Effectively a backend proxy that handles all the token storage and exchange on behalf of the frontend; keeping any sensitive tokens out of the fronend.
 Communication between the frontend/backend is handled with encrypted tokens and secure cookies;

 Initial dump of [RFC8725](https://datatracker.ietf.org/doc/rfc8725/), with additional commentary added where it would make more sense or make the point clearer.